Asparagus plant care: watering, fertilising & more

 Favourite vegetable: asparagus

-Asparagus is not only found in delicatessens and restaurants, but many home gardens as well.
-Read on to learn more about how to water, fertilise and care for asparagus plants.
+Asparagus is not only found in delicatessens and restaurants but in many home gardens as well.
+Learn all about how to water, fertilise and care for asparagus plants.

 An asparagus plant being fertilised

-To get the best harvest asparagus needs to be fertilised.
-[Photo: Jomyoothphoto/ Shutterstock.com]
+Fertilise asparagus to get the best harvest [Photo: Jomyoothphoto/ Shutterstock.com]

 Asparagus (Asparagus officinalis) has to be one of the most rewarding vegetables to grow as nothing quite beats the taste of freshly picked asparagus from the garden.
-With a short but much awaited harvest period, you’ll want to do everything you can to encourage lots of tasty spears come late spring.
-We’ll cover how to care for asparagus plants to make sure they remain healthy, strong and ready for harvest time.
+With a short but much-awaited harvest period, you will want to do everything you can to ensure a plentiful supply of tasty spears in late spring.
+Read on to find out how to care for asparagus plants to make sure they remain healthy, strong and ready for harvest time.

 Asparagus plant care: watering

-Watering asparagus is essential for it to thrive and to crop well, come spring.
-Asparagus plants require a moist, but well-drained soil or bed and need adequate moisture during the active growing season and especially whilst establishing.
+Watering asparagus is essential for it to thrive and crop well, come spring.
+Asparagus plants require a moist but well-drained soil or bed and need adequate moisture during the active growing season, especially whilst establishing.

-After planting, it is recommended to water asparagus weekly during the growing season for at least the first two years and then on as necessary.
-However, it is important not to overwater, especially if the soil is not light and free-draining as this can lead to the crowns rotting.
-To test if asparagus needs watering, check the top layer of soil with a finger down to 5cm deep and if it is dry then it can be given a slow and thorough watering.
+When growing asparagus, it is best to water the asparagus plants weekly during the growing season for at least the first 2 years and then as necessary.
+However, it is important not to overwater, especially if the soil is not light and free draining, as this can lead to the crowns rotting.
+To test if asparagus needs watering, check the top layer of soil with your finger down to 5cm deep.
+If it is dry, give the asparagus a slow, thorough watering.

-Where possible, harvested rain water should be used, although mains water at room temperature will suffice if required.
+Where possible, use harvested rainwater, although mains water at room temperature will suffice if required.

 Fertilising asparagus